 Who qualifies as a ‘domestic worker’?

-The domestic worker in the Domestic Worker in a Private Household visa include the following:
+The domestic worker in the Domestic Worker in a Private Household visa includes the following:

 - Cooks, and